FantasyNitroGEN/visallo/docs/ide-setup/intellij.md

 There are a lot of settings to choose from here.
 Just make your selections match the screenshot and click Next.
 ![IntelliJ Project Import Step 4](intellij-import-4.png)

-The "build-docline-none" profile should already be selected.
+The "build-doclint-none" profile should already be selected.
 Leave it as is and click the Next button.
 ![IntelliJ Project Import Step 5](intellij-import-5.png)

 There should only be one Maven project to import and it should already be selected.
 If not, choose visallo and click Next.